 Garfield & Routt Counties

-The funds provided for this project will provide foundational engineering analysis and stream flow data to develop a new water supply source for Yamcolo Reservoir.
+The funds provided for this project will provide foundational engineering analysis and streamflow data to develop a new water supply source for Yamcolo Reservoir.
 Yamcolo Reservoir provides up to 7,025 AF of storage supply for communities and agricultural users in the Yampa Valley.
 Supporting the pre-permitting process allows partners to thoroughly explore the best way to firm up water supply for users downstream.

 Rozich Ditch Relief Culvert Installation and Headgate Replacement Project – Crested Butte Land Trust

-The project will improve and protect the historic Rozich Ditch from seasonal landslides that threaten the supply of water through the ditch with the installation of a relief culvert, and with replacement of the old headgate which has shifted position and does not fully close.
+The project will improve and protect the historic Rozich Ditch from seasonal landslides that threaten the supply of water through the ditch with the installation of a relief culvert, and with the replacement of the old headgate which has shifted position and does not fully close.
 Through improved infrastructure, the project improves and protects water deliveries for 105 acres of hay meadows in Gunnison County and protects the neighboring riparian habitat of Washington Gulch.
 Strong community support from the Crested Butte Land Trust, the Town of Crested Butte, Gunnison County, and the Upper Gunnison River Water Conservancy District has helped this project move forward.